Brian May backs widespread veganism after coronavirus crisis

 Queen‘s Brian May has said that he believes veganism is the future of humanity, after the world was “brought to its knees” by the ongoing coronavirus crisis.

-The guitarist said he believes that the pandemic will force people to re-evaluate their relationship with meat after the outbreak was allegedly traced to a wet market in the Chinese city of Wuhan, which specialises in the sale of live animals.
+The guitarist said he believes that the pandemic will force people to re-evaluate their relationship with meat, amid unproven claims that the outbreak was traced to a wet market in the Chinese city of Wuhan, which specialises in the sale of live animals.

 May, who has followed a plant-based diet since the start of 2020, told NME: “If you want to get deep into it, I think we should be looking again at whether we should be eating animals.